LoSkroefie/omnistack/SECURITY.md

 Please **DO NOT** file a public issue; instead, send your report privately to:

-- Primary Email: jvrsoftware@gmail.com
+- Primary Email: jan@jvrsoftware.co.za
-- Secondary Email: jan@jvrsoftware.co.za
+- Secondary Email: jvrsoftware@gmail.co.za
 - Subject: [SECURITY] Security Vulnerability Report

 Your report should include: